-The hydrographs for the representative wells illustrated on Figure 5-7 show groundwater elevations and corresponding depths to groundwater from 1970 to present, as available.40 Groundwater levels have been generally stable over time in the Calistoga Subarea and northern portion of the St. Helena Subarea.
-Groundwater levels in the representative wells are frequently very shallow at less than 10 feet below the ground surface in the spring.
-Minor seasonal groundwater levels in well 08N06W10Q1 have been lower in the late September to December timeframe in seven years since 2001.
-However, in every year since 1970 and including 2019, groundwater levels returned to within 10 feet of the ground surface the following spring.
+The hydrographs for the representative wells illustrated on Figure 5-10 show groundwater elevations and corresponding depths to groundwater from 1975 to present, as available.
+45 Groundwater levels have been generally stable over time in the Calistoga Subarea and northern portion of the St. Helena Subarea.
+Groundwater levels in the representative wells are frequently very shallow at less than 10 feet below the ground surface in the spring in the Calistoga Subarea and less than 20 feet in northern St. Helena Subarea.
+Minor seasonal groundwater level variations of about 10 feet occur between spring and fall in the Calistoga Subarea.
+Groundwater levels in well 08N06W10Q1 have been lower in the late September to December timeframe since 2001, however, groundwater levels typically return to within 10 feet of the ground surface the following spring.

 Elsewhere in the St. Helena Subarea, groundwater levels exhibit greater seasonal declines of about 20 feet.
 Groundwater levels at well 07N05W09Q2 have remained relatively stable although somewhat susceptible to dry years.
 An example of this occurred in 1976 and 1977, two Very Dry years in the Napa River Watershed.
 In 1976, the spring groundwater level measurement was 18.8 feet below ground surface, which is lower by more than 10 feet from the prior spring.
 In 1977, the spring groundwater level measurement was 26.7 feet below ground surface, down almost 8 feet from the spring 1976 measurement.
 Spring water levels in the same well in 2014 and 2015 were 18.1 feet and 12.7 feet below ground surface, respectively; the spring 2014 and 2015 levels are above the levels measured in 1976 and 1977.
 In 2018, the spring groundwater level was measured at 17.9 feet below ground surface.
 Fall water levels in 07N05W09Q2 remained about 5 feet above levels recorded at similar times of year from 2013 to 2015.
-Consistent with the increase in precipitation and available groundwater recharge in 2019, the spring water level in this well was measured to be 7.9 feet below ground surface.
+Consistent with the increase in precipitation and available groundwater recharge in 2019, spring 2019 water levels were measured 7.9 feet below ground surface.
+In spring 2020, water levels at 07N05W09Q2 were within 20 feet of the ground surface.

 NapaCounty-132 was noted in the 2014 Annual Monitoring Report for possible signs of declining water levels.
 This well is recorded as having a total depth of 265 feet, screened from 25 feet to 265 feet, in an area where the thickness of alluvial deposits is likely less than 100 feet.
 The driller's log for the well indicates extensive clay (or fine grained, low permeability) layers were encountered, particularly in the upper 100 feet of the boring.
 In spring 2015, a depth to groundwater of 16.1 feet was measured at this well, which is more comparable to levels seen prior to 2014.
 A site visit to this well conducted in 2015 showed that much of the surrounding acreage is planted in young vines.
 A subsequent review of aerial photography showed that a large-scale vineyard replanting took place in 2007.
 Given these observations it is possible that changing irrigation demands have been a factor in this area since 2007.
-In spring 2018, the depth to groundwater at NapaCounty-132 was 19.43 feet below ground surface, compared to a depth of 24.95 feet in spring 2014.
-As of spring 2019, the depth to groundwater at NapaCounty-132 was 8.4 feet below ground surface, compared to a depth of 9.4 feet in spring 2011 (Appendix B).
+In spring 2019, the depth to groundwater at NapaCounty-132 was 8.4 feet below ground surface, compared to a depth of 9.4 feet in spring 2011.
+As of spring 2020, the depth to groundwater was 20.2 feet below ground surface, compared to a depth of 18.9 feet in spring 2007, during similar dry conditions (Appendix B).